PolicarpoYU/ue/README.md

 In directory main\examples are interesting example programs for using the ulianovellipse library and do the following:

-1. **[allellipses.py](#example-of-use-03-allellipsespy)**: Generates multiple Ulianov ellipses over a range of Ue values, demonstrating how these values affect the shapes of the ellipses.
+1. **[polianaflower.py](#example-of-use-02-polianaflowerpy)**: Creates a more complex flower pattern using two layers of ellipses (standard and Ulianov) with different size and color parameters.

-2. **[dudaflower.py](#example-of-use-02-polianaflowerpy)**: Draws a flower pattern using standard and Ulianov ellipses, varying parameters such as size and rotation to create an interesting visual effect.
+2. **[allellipses.py](#example-of-use-03-allellipsespy)**: Generates multiple Ulianov ellipses over a range of Ue values, demonstrating how these values affect the shapes of the ellipses.

-3. **[polianaflower.py](#example-of-use-02-polianaflowerpy)**: Creates a more complex flower pattern using two layers of ellipses (standard and Ulianov) with different size and color parameters.
+3. **[rotateellipses.py](#example-of-use-04-rotateellipsespy)**: Plots standard and Ulianov ellipses rotated by a specified angle, allowing visualization of the effect of rotation on the ellipses.

-4. **[rotateellipses.py](#example-of-use-04-rotateellipsespy)**: Plots standard and Ulianov ellipses rotated by a specified angle, allowing visualization of the effect of rotation on the ellipses.
+4. **[testarctannuell.py](#example-of-use-05-testarctannuellpy)**: Tests the `arctanuell` function for various Ue values, assessing the accuracy in retrieving angles and distances in elliptical coordinates.

-5. **saleteflower.py**: Similar to dudaflower.py, but using different parameters to create a flower pattern with Ulianov ellipses and a distinct color palette.
+5. **[testarctannuellue.py](#example-of-use-06-testarctannuelluepy)**: Tests the `arctanuell_ue` function, checking the precision in converting coordinates to angle and Ue in Ulianov ellipses.

-6. **[testarctannuell.py](#example-of-use-05-testarctannuellpy)**: Tests the `arctanuell` function for various Ue values, assessing the accuracy in retrieving angles and distances in elliptical coordinates.
+6. **[twoellipses.py](#example-of-use-01-twoellipsespy)**: Draws two ellipses, one standard and one Ulianov, allowing a direct comparison between the two shapes based on semi-axis parameters.

-7. **[testarctannuellue.py](#example-of-use-06-testarctannuelluepy)**: Tests the `arctanuell_ue` function, checking the precision in converting coordinates to angle and Ue in Ulianov ellipses.
+7. **dudaflower.py**: Draws a flower pattern using standard and Ulianov ellipses, varying parameters such as size and rotation to create an interesting visual effect.

-8. **[twoellipses.py](#example-of-use-01-twoellipsespy)**: Draws two ellipses, one standard and one Ulianov, allowing a direct comparison between the two shapes based on semi-axis parameters.
+8. **saleteflower.py**: Similar to dudaflower.py, but using different parameters to create a flower pattern with Ulianov ellipses and a distinct color palette.

 ## Example of use 01: twoellipses.py
 ### Drawing a standard ellipse using the sin(alpha) and cos(aplha) functions and the Ulianov ellipse using the sinuell(alpha,Ue) and cosell(alpha,Ue) functions